bluerobotics/bluerobotics.github.io/power-sense-module/index.md

 # Introduction

-The <em>Power Sense Module</em> provides analog current and voltage sensing to your Pixhawk autopilot mounted either on your BlueROV2 or custom marine robotics project.
-The <a href="http://ardusub.com/">ArduSub</a> firmware for the Pixhawk supports the <em>Power Sense Module</em> and through QGroundControl will give you visual indications of battery level and current consumption.
+The <em>Power Sense Module</em> provides analog current and voltage sensing to the Pixhawk autopilot mounted either on your BlueROV2 or custom marine robotics project.
+The <a href="http://ardusub.com/">ArduSub</a> firmware for the Pixhawk supports the <em>Power Sense Module</em> and through QGroundControl will give visual indications of battery level and current consumption.
 Unlike standard power modules for the Pixhawk, the <em>Power Sense Module</em> will NOT provide power, only sensing abilities.

 # Specifications